2019 Dodge Challenger, Charger revealed: more muscle, hotter Hellcats

 The rear-wheel drive GT offers the same 3.6-liter V-6 as the SXT AWD, but adds performance suspension upgrades, unique hood and bumpers, 20-inch wheels, paddle shifters, Houndstooth cloth, and an 8.4-inch touchscreen.

-Side by side, a GT and R/T probably don't look much different—they have virtually the same features—but the biggest difference will b found under the sheet metal.
+Side by side, a GT and R/T probably don't look much different—they have virtually the same features—but the biggest difference will be found under the sheet metal.
 The R/T swaps in a 5.7-liter V-8 that makes 370 hp mated to the same 8-speed automatic but a taller rear axle ratio.

 The R/T Scat Pack boasts 485 hp from the 5.7-liter V-8 and offers launch control and line lock drag racing assists, and a performance grille for better cooling.